Linux

 Linux - Forensics - Get Automox Agent Log (Amagent.log)

-Retrieve Automox Agent logs from Linux endpoints for troubleshooting and forensic analysis
+Retrieve Automox Agent logs from Linux endpoints for forensic review without opening an SSH session

 Worklet Details